r4dent/3AKIFjava/README.md

 You can find the code in the Main.java.

-Please let me know if you find any mistakes.
+Please let me know if you find any mistakes or have any questions.

 Thanks.